virtusize/virtusize.github.io/source/integration-guide/advanced.rst

     });

-All callbacks functions will have ``this`` assigned to the VirtusizeWidget instance this event orininated from.
+All callbacks functions will have ``this`` assigned to the VirtusizeWidget instance this event originated from.
 In some cases there will be optional data passed into the function as an argument.
 That is event specific.

 .. note::